 - Your new spouse’s income.
 If you remarry, the court will not hold your new spouse responsible in any way for your child(ren).
 Child support payment calculations will only include your earnings.

-Can I Change My Child Support Payments?
+How Can I Change My Child or Spousal Support Payments?